 Abadeer's amulet, made of "pure chaotic evil", turns the wearer into an Eldritch Abomination within seconds.
 This happens to both Marceline and Finn.

-The real Diagon.
+Diagon.
 It's held behind the same seal as Lucubra, but is much worse (Gwen says compared to Diagon, Lucubra is an insect!).
 In the next episode, they're actually shown the Diagon, and while the audience doesn't see it (though commercials very clearly show him), Gwen and Kevin react to seeing him as if they were in pain.
 Just take a look.
-He comes from another dimension, is referred to as an 'Old One' by Charmcaster, and has enough power to match and defeat a powered up Way Big (one of Ben's most powerful aliens, if not THE most powerful).
+He comes from another dimension, is referred to as an "Old One" by Charmcaster, and has enough power to match and defeat a powered up Way Big (one of Ben's most powerful aliens, if not THE most powerful).

 Chernabog from Fantasia is an obviously Sataneque being who is shrouded in darkness and having entire mountain as his lower torso.
 He is able to raise the dead, manipulate flames and change things into twisted parodies of life.

 Courage the Cowardly Dog dealt with these things all the time.
 Most notable was the blue... well, whatever you want to call it from "Perfect."
 Despite only having about 10 seconds of screen time, it was one of the scariest and most notorious creatures in a series known for having scary things.

 An easter egg in the episode "Irrational Treasure" lists on the top-secret Northwest Cover-Up document that there is an enormous, evil, time-devouring baby from another dimension that is frozen in an Antarctic glacier.
 "The Time Traveler's Pig" reveals that the "Time Baby," as its mortal supplicants dub it, is eventually released and conquers the world... or at least establishes the Time Police.

 That floating head from the short "The Tooth".
 What is it.
 We don't know.